RedVoxInc/redvox-python-sdk/README.md

 ### 3.0.0rc19 (2021-4-12)

 * Add ability to optionally enable or disable SDK parallelism through global settings or environmental variables
+* Added how to use JSON writing and reading to DataWindow docs
+* Updated Station.audio_sample_rate_hz to Station.audio_sample_rate_nominal_hz
+* Added StationMetadata.station_description; the station's text description

 ### 3.0.0rc18 (2021-4-9)